 To sum it up, BigCommerce is the best eCommerce website builder for bigger and already established businesses.
 But I think that businesses of all sizes will be able to appreciate the tools and features this platform is giving.

 Do you care about personalization, convenience, and powerful business tools?
-I certainly do – and that’s why I see Shopify as one of the top eCommerce website builders.
+I certainly do – and that’s why I see Shopify as one of the best eCommerce website builder for small business.

 When it comes to specialized eCommerce platforms, Shopify is far and away ahead of the competition and third-party app integrations have something to do with it.